microconfig/microconfig/README.md

 template.${templateName}.toFile=${resolvedTemplateDestinationFile}
 ```

-${templateName} - is used only for mapping .fromFile and .toFile properties for one file and can be any string.
+${templateName} - is used only for mapping 'fromFile' and 'toFile' properties for one file and can be any string.

 # Environment descriptor
 # Running config build